Printer Toner vs Ink: What is the Difference Between Ink and Toner?

-When deciding between ink and toner, consider your printing needs, printer type, and personal preferences.
+When deciding between printer toner vs ink, consider your printing needs, printer type, and personal preferences.
 Ink and toner offer distinct benefits for specific printing scenarios, so choosing the right one for your office will greatly improve your printing efficiency.

 Inkjet printers apply ink to paper by spraying it through tiny nozzles on a printhead as the paper moves through the printer.
-These printers can use black ink, or color ink contained in several distinct cartridges within the printer (cyan, magenta, and yellow).
+These printers can use a variety of types of printer ink, from black ink to color ink contained in several distinct cartridges within the printer (cyan, magenta, and yellow).

 Laser printers use static electricity and heat to stick the toner to paper.
 The static electricity is controlled by a laser, which designs a template based on a page’s layout and impresses it onto a metal drum within the printer.
 Once printing begins, the toner is released and sticks to the electrically-charged areas of the drum.
 The paper then passes over the drum and the toner adheres to its surface with the help of heated rollers.